code-fabrik/las2stl/README.md

 There are some options at the top of the Python script that allow you to tweak the mesh generation:

+### GROUND_ONLY

+Must be True or False.
+Decides whether all points should be used, or only those marked as a ground return.
+If you want to include buildings and trees, set this option to False.
+If you only want the terrain, set it to True.

 ### SAMPLE_RATE

 Must be between 0.0 and 1.0.
 Most lidar point clouds are too large to